 - Start small: Work, home, dinner, sleep, work: sound familiar?
 It’s easy to get stuck in a day-in-day-out pattern.
 Exercise your flexibility by changing things little by little.
-For example, take a new route to work, go for a walk during your lunch break, or buy yourself flowers.
+For example, take a new route to work, go for a walk during your lunch break, sing in the morning or buy yourself flowers.

 - Seeing is believing: We believe what we can visibly see.
 But what about the unseen material that goes unnoticed?
 Believe it or not, the invisible is more powerful than the visible.
 Start recognizing patterns in yourself.
 How is your body communicating with you?
 Does it share the same aches and pains during every seasonal transition?
 Do your knees hurt every evening around 6pm?
 These symptoms are the body’s way of sharing what is going on deep inside, on an invisible level.
 As you translate these messages and reconnect with your own body, you will begin to see the intricate workings of your energetic being.
 Outer reflects inner.

 - Listen to your inner voice: All too often, we do things because we think we “must” or because we feel a certain expectation.
 Have you stopped to ask yourself what you truly want?
 Take time to reconnect with yourself.
 What makes you happy?
 That is your true practice.